sheophe/aeron-client/README.md

 ## Running library tests
 Integration tests for *aeron-client* assume that Media Driver executable (aeronmd) is present in the PATH.
 So prior to run these tests install *aeronmd* accordingly.
 Also integration tests designed to run sequentially one by one.
-This is beacuse these tests execute *aeronmd* binary to communicate with, and would conflict when run simultaneously.
+This is beacuse each of these tests executes its own *aeronmd* process, and tests would conflict and fail when run simultaneously.
 Therefore use the following command:
 ```
 cargo test -- --test-threads=1
 ```